Transferring to a new course

-If you are hold a Tier 4 visa you should also read our guide 'International Students re-sitting, Interrupting or leaving their course' to check how your visa may be affected.
+If you are hold a Tier 4 or student visa you should also read our guide 'International Students re-sitting, Interrupting or leaving their course' to check how your visa may be affected.

 If you are an EU/EEA/Swiss national and will have a gap between courses so intend to leave the UK until you resume your study, you should read our EU/EEA information about Brexit as its important to consider how an absence from the UK could affect your long term options and right to live in the UK in the future.